shape

-Welcome to NPI
+Welcome to the NPI

 You can receive treatment at the NPI if you experience problems relating to the way in which your personality has developed.
 You may experience a permanent feeling of dissatisfaction with yourself, or repeatedly experience the same problems in relationships with others, or perhaps you have difficulty completing your education or retaining a job.
 This is often expressed in such problems as depression, anxiety or recurring traumatic memories.
-These problems continue to recur despite previous forms of treatment and/or medication.
+These problems continue to recur despite previous forms and courses of treatment and/or medication.

 Closely involved persons